 Seeing the strengthening of China, the Japanese decided to intensify their forces on the mainland.
 And there were reasons for this.
 The top of the Land of the Rising Sun was very unhappy with the outcome of the First World War.
 Like the Italian elite, Japan, after a common victory, saw itself deprived.
 Unresolved issues after military confrontation, as a rule, lead to a new struggle.
 The empire sought to expand living space, the population grew and new arable land, raw materials for the economy were required.
 All this was in Manchuria, where the influence of Japan was very strong.
 At the end of 1931, there was an explosion on the South Manchurian Railway belonging to Japan.
 Hiding behind the desire to protect their citizens, Japanese troops flooded Manchuria.
 Trying to escape from open conflict, Chiang Kai-shek brought the attention of the League of Nations to regain China’s legal rights and condemn the actions of the Japanese.
 A lengthy trial completely satisfied the conquerors.
 During this time, parts of the Kuomintang army were destroyed, the capture of Manchuria was completed.
 1 March 1932 was announced the foundation of a new state - Manzhou-Guo.

-Seeing the impotence of the League of Nations, the Japanese military are switching their attention to China.
-Taking advantage of anti-Japanese demonstrations in Shanghai, their aircraft bombed Chinese positions, and a landing force landed in the city.
-After two weeks of street fighting, the Japanese captured the northern part of Shanghai, but Chiang Kai-shek’s diplomatic efforts yield a result - the newly arrived ambassadors from the United States, Britain and France manage to stop the bloodshed and begin negotiations.
-After some time, the League of Nations renders a verdict - the Japanese should get out of Shanghai.
+Seeing the impotence of the League of Nations, the Japanese military are turning their attention to China.
+Taking advantage of anti-Japanese performances in Shanghai, their aviation inflicts a bombing attack on Chinese positions, and an assault force landed in the city.
+After two weeks of street fighting, the Japanese captured the northern part of Shanghai, but Chiang Kai-shek's diplomatic efforts give the result - the arrived ambassadors from the USA, England and France manage to stop the bloodshed and start negotiations.
+After a while, the League of Nations makes a verdict - the Japanese should get out of Shanghai.

 However, this was only the beginning.
 At the end of 1932, Japanese troops added Renault to Manzhou-Guo, coming close to Beijing.
 In Europe, meanwhile, there was an economic crisis, growing tensions between countries.
 The West paid less attention to the protection of the sovereignty of China, which suited Japan, opening up vast opportunities for further action.